cfengine/documentation/getting-started/modules-from-cfengine-build.markdown

 cd ~/cfengine_project && cfbs init
 ```

+When you run `cfbs init` it will prompt you about what to name the project, whether you want to use `git`, etc.
+Other commands which you use to edit a CFEngine Build project, such as `cfbs add`, `cfbs remove`, etc. have similar prompts.
+Just read the questions/instructions in your terminal, answer as you see fit, and if you are unsure, you can always just press enter to use the default.
+For simplicity, we won't keep mentioning the prompts throughout this tutorial.

 ## Step 1: Explore and add modules

-The first module you should add is `masterfiles`.
+The first module in your project should be `masterfiles`, or a version of it.
 This is the default policy which is included in the CFEngine packages, so it is already running on your hub.
-Use this command to add it to your project:
+It is needed for various features of CFEngine and CFEngine Enterprise to work correctly.
+If you didn't add it as part of the previous `cfbs init`, add it now:

 ```
 cfbs add masterfiles
 ```

 At this point, you can go to [build.cfengine.com](https://build.cfengine.com) and find modules you would like to use.
-The command to add them is the same as you just ran to add `masterfiles`.
+The command to add them is the same as above.
 For the purposes of this tutorial, let's add the git module so we can work with git repositories later:

 ```